kitschpatrol/shared-config/readme.md

 ## Usage

-Various VSCode plugins should "just work".
+Various VS Code plugins should "just work".

 To lint your entire project, after configuring the `package.json` as shown above: